Funnel Synthesis via LMI Copositivity Conditions for Nonlinear Systems

-It is worth noting that if $n_{H}=1$, the set $\mtc$ is equal to the set of copositive matrices \cite{boyd2004convex}.
+It is worth noting that if $n_{H}=1$, the set $\mtc$ is equal to the set of \( 2 \times 2 \) copositive matrices \citep{boyd2004convex}.
 With this observation, we are ready to derive sufficient LMI conditions ensuring $P\in\mtc$ by adapting techniques from the literature on matrix copositivity \citep{parrilo2000semidefinite, arceo2020copositive}.
 It is worth noting that we formulate these conditions specifically for our problem so that we can obtain a finite set of LMIs that guarantee the invariance of the funnel.